UVADS/DS-4002/README.md

 ## A few Policies that will Govern the Class

-Grading Policies: This course uses the specifications grading system as explained in **Specifications Grading** By Linda Nilson and under the guidance of the [UVA CTE](https://app.cte.virginia.edu/events/cdi-2x-designing-equitable-grading-schemes).
-For details [see this page](grading.md).

 Attendance Policy: The majority of work done in this class is group work.
 Everyone is accountable to their group.
 Attendence is expected not only during class time but also during time outside of class when the group decides.
 Attendance is essential during presentation week.